juliejonak/Blockchain-Notes/README.md

 We've added in some print statements as well to tell us when the search for a new proof has started and when it ends with a successfully passing proof.

-Now when we run the file, our terminal will endlessly find the same proof, because it isn't yet sending this to the server to update with a new successful block being added to the chain.
+Now when we run the file, our terminal will endlessly find the same proof, because it isn't yet sending this to the server to update with a new successful block being added to the chain (which would then update `last_proof`, allowing the algorithm to find a new proof).

 <br>

 ```
 Starting search for new proof
 Found new proof: 74581